Loyola Chicago hosts Green Bay after Schultz’s 20-point game - WTOP News

 Chicago; Thursday, 6 p.m.
 EST

-BOTTOM LINE: Green Bay faces Loyola Chicago after Meghan Schultz scored 20 points in Green Bay’s 85-37 win over the Wisconsin-Stevens Point Pointers.
+BOTTOM LINE: Green Bay visits Loyola Chicago after Meghan Schultz scored 20 points in Green Bay’s 85-37 win over the Wisconsin-Stevens Point Pointers.

-Green Bay finished 29-6 overall with an 11-2 record on the road a season ago.
+Green Bay went 22-1 in Horizon action and 11-2 on the road a season ago.
 The Phoenix averaged 68.3 points per game last season, 33.3 in the paint, 17.2 off of turnovers and 6.5 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.